This post may contain affiliate links. Please read our disclosure policy.

 Mirepoix is an essential base to so many delicious dishes.
-Made with just four simple aromatic ingredients, mirepoix can easily elevate your entree by adding an incredible amount of flavor.
-All cooks should be able to whip up this easy base, so learn how to with these easy steps!
+Made with just diced onions, carrots and celery, mirepoix can easily elevate your recipes by adding an incredible amount of flavor.
+A balanced ration of ingredients, you adjust the size of your diced vegetables to match cook time.
+Sweat over medium heat then use in soups, stews, sauces.
+All cooks should be able to whip up this easy base, so learn how to with these simple steps!

 Onions, celery, carrots, and butter or olive oil – That’s all it takes to make the perfect mirepoix!
 So, why is something so simple SO important in the kitchen?
 The gentle yet noticeable flavor that mirepoix gives to soups, stews, and similar dishes is just undeniably amazing.